LoyolaChicagoBooks/introcs-csharp/rst/funcreturn.rst

 You can easily combine a sequence of functions, and you have more flexibility in the combinations if each does just one unified thing.
-The function sumProblem in :file:`addition1.cs` does two thing:  It creates a sentence, and prints it.
+The function SumProblem in :file:`addition1.cs` does two thing:  It creates a sentence, and prints it.
 If that is all you have, you are out of luck if you want to do something different with the sentence string.
 A better way is to have a function that just creates the sentence, and returns it for